f5devcentral/f5-aws-autoscale/README.md

 ```

-Use the output of the script and/or go the output tab of each cloudformation template to get login or additional information about the deployment.
+Use the output of the script and/or go the "Outputs" tab of each cloudformation template (after status = "CREATE_COMPLETE") to get login or additional information about the deployment.